Peng Shuai emerges at Olympics, gives controlled interview

 The interview with French sports newspaper L’Equipe and an announcement that International Olympic Committee President Thomas Bach met Peng for dinner this weekend seemed aimed at allaying sustained international concerns about the three-time Olympian and former No. 1-ranked tennis doubles player.
 Fears for Peng’s safety have threatened to overshadow the Winter Olympics underway in Beijing.

 Peng told L’Equipe that the concerns were the result of “an enormous misunderstanding.”
-But the format of the interview appeared to allow for no sustained follow-ups, with questions submitted in advance and a Chinese Olympic committee official sitting in on the discussion, translating Peng’s comments from Chinese.
+But the format of the interview appeared to limit follow-ups about the allegations and their aftermath.
+L’Equipe said it submitted questions in advance, a precondition for the interview, but also got to ask others that were unplanned.
+A Chinese Olympic committee official sat in on the discussion, translating Peng’s comments from Chinese, the newspaper said.
+It said it also used an interpreter in Paris to ensure the accuracy of the comments that it published in French.

 Large parts of the hour-long interview, conducted Sunday in a Beijing hotel and organized through China’s Olympic committee with the IOC’s help, focused on Peng’s playing career.
 At age 36, and after multiple knee surgeries, Peng said she couldn’t envisage a return to tour-level professional tennis.
 She hasn’t played on the women’s tour since February of 2020.